 Variations of the chocolate sauce

-There are some variations, which provide some variety depending on the desired use.
+There are some Variations, which provide variety depending on the desired use.

 - Cinnamon in the cold season